colin-mccormack/Fractions-Calculator/README.md

-  A01 Fraction Program
+# A01 Fraction Program

-  Program Structure:
+## Program Structure:

-    - This file:
+### Main File:
 Runs fnctions from various header files.

-    - IO.h
+### IO.h
 Header file containing IO functions,
 Interface between User and Program

-    - Operations.h
+#Operations.h
 Header file containing all functions created for specific operations, Including Addition, Subtraction, Multiplication, and so on...
 All those functions are abstracted away.
-      The only visible functions are decideWhatToDo, and doWhatIsToBeDone. decideWhatToDo will return a function pointer that doWhatIsToBeDone runs.
+The only visible function visible is getFunctionToRun() decideWhatToDo will return a function pointer that can be ran.

-    - DataBase.h
+#DataBase.h
 Contains MultiDimensional Arrays that can be used to store data.
 Syntax Sugar: Just include this header file to access these arrays instead of passing them by reference each time.

+## Authors

-  @author Abdul Mannan Syed, asyed24@ocdsb.ca
+Abdul Mannan Syed, asyed24@ocdsb.ca
-  @author Collin McMcormack, cmcco3@ocdsb.ca
+Collin McMcormack, cmcco3@ocdsb.ca

-  @date  10/26/2021
+10/26/2021